derekbraun/homogamy/README.txt

                                             without changing genotype

-Population.evolve() has an "operator" called Stat which calculates things and stores them in the local namespace under an unspecified name (argh!!!).
+Population.evolve() has an "operator" called Stat which calculates things and stores them in the local namespace.
-But this name could probably be figured out by inspecting Population.vars().

 TROUBLESHOOTING simuPOP